 What should I get mom for Mother’s Day this year?
 That’s the million dollar question, right?!
 Well we polled our Mommy’s Bliss ambassadors to find out what moms REALLY want for their special day.
 Here’s what they said:

 Let the mama sleep in on her special day.
 You would be amazed what two extra hours of sleep can do for a sleep deprived, running on empty mom!
-I was trying to remember when I last spelt in until 9am…and I honestly don’t remember.
+I was trying to remember when I last slept in until 9am…and I honestly don’t remember.
 Eight hours of uninterrupted sleep came up several times on the mommy wish lists.
 Sleep is the most valuable item to any mom, am I right?
 Plus, it’s absolutely free, and you can’t beat free!

 Brunch with (just) Girlfriends

-Have you tried to go out to eat with your girlfriends and toddlers at the same time?
+Have you tried going out to eat with your girlfriends and toddlers at the same time?
 It can be utter chaos!
 Our moms agreed a Mother’s Day brunch with close friends is what would kick their day off just right.
 Adult conversation without “mommy, mommy, mommy” interruptions, sipping on mimosas and eating HOT food.

 Meaningful jewelry with the kiddos birthstones or initials has always been one of my favorite pieces of jewelry to wear daily.
 It’s nice to be reminded of your sweet babe when you look down at a ring or get a glimpse of your necklace in the mirror.
 Another popular item and my personal favorite is the Necklace bar that you can personalize with whatever you want.